 To increase student motivation, it is recommended you convey the goals of ePortfolios to your students early in the semester.
 This allows students to have more time to author and revise their entries and reflect on their learning.
 Here are some suggestions to help you prepare your students for ePortfolios:

 Have an "exploration workshop" where students respond to questions.
 (Thanks Logan Hennessey from Liberal Studies for thes ideas)

 - What will eventually be required on your completed portfolio?

 - After seeing your portfolio, what do you want your viewers to think and know about you?

-- Guide students on how to briefly reflect on the work they are sharing.
-Consider designing or adapting reflective prompts as an assignment allowing students to think about their work, goals, and progress in more depth.
+- Guide students on how to write brief descriptions and reflect on the work they are sharing (e.g. design or adapt reflective prompts as an assignment allowing students to think about their work, goals, and progress in more depth).

 - Set milestones for accountability (e.g. clear due dates).

 - Create easy ways for students to share their ePortfolio with you and with classmates (e.g.post URLs in an iLearn gallery or a forum, or connect with each other on Portfolium).